-Mr. Wolf was recently named a Super Lawyers Rising Star for 2019.
+Mr. Wolf was recently named a Super Lawyers Rising Star for 2019 and 2020.
 Such a distinction is awarded to the top 2.5% of all attorneys in Illinois as recognized by their peers.

 - My Criminal Record and Immigration Status, Illinois Legal Aid Online